sharing company news

 What you know and can prove

 It’s vital that the information you share is as accurate as possible.
-Facts are stubborn things, but you can’t avoid them, and shouldn’t.
+Facts are stubborn things, but you can’t avoid them, nor should you.
 What do you really know?
 What evidence do you have that supports that?
 Cite your sources where you can without betraying confidences.

 What you think you know and why

 Sometimes policy decisions are made on best guesses and projections.
-We often look at trends and make plans based on what we see now and interpreting what it might mean down the road.
-Hopefully they aren’t just wishes and vaporware.
-If you tell people something as a fact, and it turns out not to be true your team may accuse of you of lying or at least not being completely truthful.
-When you preface news with “Here’s what we think and why we think so…” it leaves room for the inevitable changes or disappointments that come when human beings make plans.
+We often use trends to make plans based on what we see now, interpreting possible implications down the road.
+Hopefully, they aren’t just wishes and vaporware.
+If you tell people something as a fact and it turns out not to be true, your team may accuse of you of lying or at least not being completely truthful.
+Prefacing news with “Here’s what we think and why we think so…” leaves room for the inevitable changes or disappointments that come when human beings make plans.

 What you don’t know or can’t prove